Manual web application security testing: A complete guide for 2026

 Yes, manual web application security testing remains vital for detecting logic and flow vulnerabilities.

-No. Standards like PCI DSS and SOC 2 often require both manual and automated testing.
+No. Standards like PCI DSS and SOC 2 explicitly require manual penetration testing alongside automated scanning.

 Written by